 MSP360 Backup features block-level backup that allows uploading of changed parts of files instead of whole files.
 This decreases the processing time, time for data upload, and storage space.
 If you enable block-level backup in MSP360 Backup, the backup plan wizard will suggest you set up an automatic running of a full backup.

 This might be necessary for the following reasons:

 - The total size of block-level backups outgrows the size of the full backup over time.

 - To keep the needed number of versions for files.
-Block-level backup consists of small parts of files, rather the files.
+The block-level backup consists of small parts of files, rather than the files.
 We cannot delete the single block in a row - this will make data unrecoverable.
-Thus, to delete old and non-needed version of the file, we need to delete the full backup sequence.
+Thus, to delete the old and non-needed version of the file, we need to delete the full backup sequence.
 Unless a new full backup is done, we won’t delete the old one.

 Setting Up Full Backup